Surface Water Management Utility Business Plan

 We Value Public Input

 We began work in August 2017 on the Utility Business Plan.
 In January and February 2018, we asked you, our ratepayers, to weigh in on how your utility charges are spent.
 Thank you to all who shared your feedback.
-We are now in the final stages and expect the Utility Business Plan to be complete in May 2018.
+With your valuable input, the Utility Business Plan was completed in fall 2018.

 The demand for SWM services has increased over the years, as has the cost of providing those services.
 However, SWM utility rates have remained unchanged since 2009, resulting in an imbalance between service costs and expected revenues.
 The purpose of the Utility Business Plan is to determine the appropriate mix of services and to develop funding options for future years.

 We have already made changes to our business practices to improve organizational efficiency and save costs.
 Two recent examples are a new system to more easily and accurately manage drainage system inspections and maintenance, and the consolidation of three utility districts into a single utility district.

 SWM's mission statement begins with "Work in partnership with the community."
 The engagement and participation of those affected by our Utility Business Plan are essential in developing an effective Utility Business Plan.
 This includes: